Test automation can fail for many reasons. Today we will look at a recurring cause of these failures, a bad choice of tool.

 - What do I need to automate?

 - What are the technical skills of the team?
-Can I get some help ?
+Who is able to help?

 Following this necessary step it is then possible to make a study of the tools answering our need.